omscs-study/file-purger/README.md

 [![Deploy][deploy-button]](https://heroku.com/deploy)

 Or, host on your own server.
-You'll need [Ruby](https://www.ruby-lang.org) along with the dependencies listed in the `Gemfile`, i.e. run `bundle install` if it's Dockerized.
+You'll need [Ruby](https://www.ruby-lang.org) along with the dependencies listed in the `Gemfile`, _i.e. run_ `bundle install`

+Once deployed, configure your scheduler (at your desired interval, _e.g. daily_) to run the command, `bundle exec ruby purge.rb`.

 ## Configuration with Environment Variables